 It’s the kind of soup that will pump the lifeblood back into your bones on a cold winter’s day (or a day with dense fog) and won’t leave you overly full…. and only takes 30 minutes to cook!
 (Eat your heart out, Rachel Ray!)
-When I’m not eating paleo, I like to sprinkle a bit of aged raw Parmesan on top with a pinch of pink Himalayan salt.
-Whatever you choose to top it with, chances are it’ll be a hit!

-Savoy Cabbage Soup
+Napa Cabbage Soup

-- 1 head organic savoy, shredded
+- 1 head organic napa, shredded

-- 4 cloves garlic, minced
+- 6 cloves garlic, minced

 - 1 28-oz can organic diced tomatoes, BPA-free lining

-- salt and pepper to taste
+- sea salt and pepper to taste

-- Aged, raw Parmesan for garnish (optional)
+- 12-month aged, raw Parmesan for garnish (optional)